ucan-wg/spec/README.md

 ### 6.2.2 Token Uniqueness

 Each remote invocation MUST be a unique UCAN: for instance using a nonce (`nnc`) or simply a unique expiry.
 The recipient MUST validate that they have not received the top-level UCAN before.
-For implementation recommentations, please refer to [§9.3](#93-replay-attack-prevention).
+For implementation recommentations, please refer to the [replay attack prevention] section.

 ## 6.3 Proof Chaining